blockchain-certificates-web/blockchain-certificates-web.github.io/guide/faq.md

 ### What is an OP_RETURN code?

 Original attempts to store non-financial transactions on the Bitcoin blockchain resulted in bloat of the Bitcoin unspent transaction database (UTXO).
 The OP_RETURN code was introduced by the Bitcoin core developers to address ([but not necessarily endorse](https://en.bitcoin.it/wiki/OP_RETURN)) the increasing desire of people to store non-financial data.
-The code signifies that an output is provably unspendable, allowing transactions to be pruned from the UXTO database.
+The code signifies that an output is provably unspendable, allowing transactions to be pruned from the UTXO database.

 ### What determines the cost?